tsilva/curriculum-vitae/README.md

 As a Lead Software Engineer, I was the main contributor to many of it's core products, namely:

 - [Help Agent](#help-agent): a chatbot designed to assist users with inquiries related to Tynker, leveraging Large Language Models (LLM) and the Retrieval-Augmented Generation (RAG) architecture.
-- [BYJU's Coding Cup](#byjus-coding-cup): a soccer-themed coding competition for kids, branded as a FIFA 2022 World Cup sponsor, with cash prizes, aimed at fostering coding skills and competitive spirit among young learners.
+- [BYJU's Coding Cup](#byjus-coding-cup): a soccer-themed coding competition for kids, branded as a [FIFA 2022 World Cup sponsor](https://www.prnewswire.com/ae/news-releases/byjus-unveils-the-byjus-coding-cup-enabling-kids-to-use-code-and-ai-to-field-virtual-soccer-teams-in-unison-with-the-fifa-world-cup-qatar-2022-301654538.html), with cash prizes, aimed at fostering coding skills and competitive spirit among young learners.
-- [Crystal Clash](#crystal-clash): an asynchronous multiplayer turn-based battlebots game that allows players to program their bots using Tynker's block-based programming language, achieving millions of matches played across numerous seasons.
+- [Crystal Clash](#crystal-clash): an asynchronous multiplayer turn-based battlebots game that allows players to program their bots using Tynker's block-based programming language, played millions of times across numerous seasons.
 - [Lynker](#lynker) and the [Collaborative Learning System](#collaborative-learning-system): enabled project sharing features in the [Block IDE](#block-ide---version-30), real-time messaging and project editing, having been granted a [U.S. patent](https://patents.google.com/patent/US11699357B2).
 - [Quizzer](#quizzer): a modular quiz platform allowing easy integration of different question types and engines, such as allowing integration with the [Block IDE](#block-ide---version-30) and its course content.
 - [Block IDE - Arcade Maker](#block-ide---arcade-maker): a simplified game development platform for kids, where they could develop and publish games without having to code.
 - [Live Classes](#live-classes): a platform that enabled educators to conduct interactive coding classes with students, by integrating videoconferencing with Tynker tools such as the [Block IDE](#block-ide---version-30) and course content.
 - [Coaching System](#coaching-system): a system that allowed teachers to monitor student progress, provide feedback, schedule lessons, etc.
 - [Block IDE - Version 3.0](#block-ide---version-30): a major rewrite and rearchitecture of Tynker's Block Editor, at that time, the core of Tynker's educational platform.
-- [Minecraft Editor](#minecraft-editor) (Bedrock Edition): a web 3D editor for Minecraft Bedrock Edition, enabling creation of Skins, Blocks, Items, and Mobs; as well as a block-based coding interface for Mob behaviors.
+- [Minecraft Editor](#minecraft-editor): a web 3D editor for Minecraft Bedrock Edition, enabling creation of Skins, Blocks, Items, and Mobs; as well as a block-based coding interface for Mob behaviors.

-Along with my core Software Development tasks and other miscellaneous tasks across most of Tynker's products and tech stack, I was also deeply involved with the DevOps tasks, regularly dealing with setting up, maintaing and upgrading the infrastructure required for the projects I developed as well as other legacy projects.
+In all these projects, I was responsible for eliciting requirements from stakeholders, researching and experimenting with different solutions, and finally implementing the solution end-to-end, deploying and managing it post-deployment.

 ## [RIPE Productions](https://www.platforme.com/)